-- All countries had difficulties with the monitoring of this indicator according to the Guidance factsheet and could not provide monitoring data therefore, the Good Environmental Status has not been assessed. - 2.
+- 1. Good environmental status has not been assessed for EO7 CI 15 because no data was provided by the countries according to the Guidance factsheet. - 2.
 A baseline assessment has been made using data from the national reports prepared in the frame of EcAp MED III and IMAP MPA projects, including some other countries that used the same report format, and from the data provided by scientific partners, Mercator Ocean in particular. - 3.
 Climate change seems to have far bigger impacts on the habitats and marine ecosystems in general than the impacts of hydrographic alterations caused by new structures. - 4.
-Due to the difficulties that countries have with reporting on this indicator further simplification of the Guiding Factsheet is needed so to allow countries to report on the physical loss of habitats, i.e. the structures' footprint.
+Due to the difficulties that countries have with reporting on this indicator a solution should be found for the future reporting.